siphyshu/passkeep-password-manager/README.md

 <br>

 ## Running the Program
-Start main.py in python shell mode or run it directly from the command line.
+Start main.py in python shell mode or run it directly from the command line.<br>
 Create an account by entering "C" then follow the instructions afterwards.

 ![img.3: user menu](https://raw.githubusercontent.com/siphyshu/passkeep-password-manager/master/imgs/passkeep_menu.png)